DOGE and Farm Subsidies: What Government Efficiency Means for USDA Payments

 Farm subsidies don't just go to farmers.
 Our entity type breakdown shows payments flowing to corporations, LLCs, government entities, and partnerships.
 Over 620,000 recipients collect from 3 or more programs simultaneously, with some tapping into 14 programs at once.

 The concentration problem is stark: the top 10% of recipients collect nearly three-fourths of all payments.
 69% of American farms receive nothing at all.
+The system that politicians describe as supporting "family farmers" overwhelmingly serves large commercial operations.

 Emergency Spending: The Budget Buster

 Emergency programs bypass normal budget scrutiny.
 They're created fast, spend big, and often become permanent.
 The decade of disaster spending shows how what started as exceptions became the rule.
+The trade war bailout established the precedent, and COVID spending amplified it to unprecedented levels.

 What DOGE Should Examine